FireLemons/TwitterWeatherBot/README.md

     }

 # Contributing
 A description with your pull request is fine.
+I'll request more information if I need it.

 Some desired features are:
 International support for weather alerts.
 A script to gather data for hottest temperature/lowest temperature for a day.
-Linux process interrupts tests and support.
+Linux process interrupt support.

 # Planned Features
 The next set of features revolve around configration and can be found [here](https://github.com/FireLemons/TwitterWeatherBot/projects/1) in the repo's project section.